 Hocking River & Clear Creek Metro Park

-Just Right for casting for trout is Clear Creek Metro Park.
+Just Right for casting trout is Clear Creek Metro Park.
 It lies on one of the newest streams in Ohio to receive the title of trout stream.
 A new project taken on by the ODNR has recently become the recipient of anuual stockings of 6″-8″ brown trout.
-The fishable area runs throughout the entirety of Clear Creek Metro Park and access points can be found all along the road that runs through the park It is a fly fisherman’s paradise with its steep gorges.
+The fishable area runs throughout the entirety of Clear Creek Metro Park and access points can be found all along the road that runs through the park.
+It is a fly fisherman’s paradise with its steep gorges.

 Fishing for bronzebacks here is good from the confluence of Clear Creek in Hocking County to The Plains in Athens County.

 Anglers can expect to see plenty of fish over 12 inches, with some as large as 19 inches.